What changed in the Alec Baldwin shooting case?

 All involved have protested their innocence while blaming poor industry practice and, in some cases one another, for Hutchins’ tragic death.

-As part of the agreement, filming on Rust will resume in January, with her widower Matthew Hutchins named as an executive producer.
+As part of the agreement, filming on Rust would resume in January, with her widower Matthew Hutchins named as an executive producer.

-Last week, the Santa Fe district attorney named Baldwin as a “possible defendant” in an ongoing criminal probe into the case.

-Baldwin has also hit out at “trash press” for vilifying him, and in an apparent reference to his criminal exposure, Baldwin last week said that his life “may never be the same”.
+Baldwin has repeatedly hit out at “trash press” for vilifying him, and in an apparent reference to his criminal exposure, he said that his life “may never be the same”.

-How did one of his generation’s leading acting talents find himself facing a possible homicide charge?
+How did one of his generation’s leading acting talents find himself facing an involuntary murder charge?

 Walkouts and safety concerns on the set of Rust

-Rust began shooting on 6 October at the Bonanza Creek Ranch in Bonanza City, New Mexico, an old mining town on the outskirts of Santa Fe that had been abandoned in the early 1900s before being repurposed as a film set.
+Rust began filming on 6 October 2021 at the Bonanza Creek Ranch in Bonanza City, New Mexico, an old mining town on the outskirts of Santa Fe that had been abandoned in the early 1900s before being repurposed as a film set.

 The movie had a modest budget of around $6m and was a “passion project” for Baldwin, according to the Wall Street Journal.
 It was likely destined for release on a streaming service and may well have passed into obscurity if not for the onset fatality.